Dowell-Lab/Tfit/README.md

 The `model` module is therefore meant as an extension of the `bidir` module and as such should always be run in succession.

-***IMPORTANT***: The PRELIMHITS.bed is listed as an optional argument, but is highly recommended to reduce false positives and reduce overall runtime.
-That said, Tfit `model` will run without this argument specified across the entire genome and may be a useful diagnostic tool.

 **Required Arguments:**

 | Flag                         | Type | Description |